enriquedes/carnitas/README.md

 # Traffic Light Controller Project [2.2]

 In this project we will be building a traffic light system using an Arduino Uno.
-With the help of a photoresistor, the traffic light will change with the movement of an RC car.
+With the help of a photoresistor and a laser pointer, the traffic light will change with the movement of an RC car.

 ![Arduino build](https://github.com/enriquedes/carnitas/blob/master/img/IMG_0991.JPG)